warshauecr/Pong/README.md

 Pong game written in javafx.
-The game is fully functional.
+The game looks good, smooth, and fully functional.